alexst07/shell-plus-plus/docs/docs/lang-basics.md

 my_var = 7.5
 print(type(my_var))  # real
 ```
-Like in other languages, real in seti has oprations as add, sub, div and mult
+Like in other languages, real in shell++ has oprations as add, sub, div and mult
 ```go
 v1 = 7.1
 v2 = 3.3